-- The service kept prescription stationery securely and monitored its use. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+- The systems and arrangements for managing medicines, including emergency medicines and equipment minimised risks. - The service kept prescription stationery securely and monitored its use. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
 Processes were in place for checking medicines and staff kept accurate records of medicines.
-Where there is a different approach taken from national guidance there is a clear rationale for this that protects patient safety.
+Where there was a different approach taken from national guidance there was a clear rationale for this that protects patient safety.